Storage Read/Write Test

 Browser storage testing is valuable because:

-- Web App Performance: Shows how fast web applications can store/retrieve data
+- Web App Performance: Shows how fast web apps can store/retrieve data

 - Progressive Web Apps (PWAs): Critical for offline-capable apps